DFKI-NLP/SMV/README.md

 After defining a config you can use it to immediately get an explanation.
 For a fast start, look at our demo.py, if you only want a fast explanation, that is all you need.

-Otherwise, if you dont like the format in which we represent explanations, you can get the raw output of our search method like this.
 ```python
 from src.search_methods import fastexplain as fe